neontribe/my-best-life/content/services/the-baytree-centre-youth-mentoring.md

 shortDescription: Youth mentoring for girls
 image:
   image: img/mentoring.jpg
+  imageAlt: Close up of two girls looking at paper and pens
 description: "You're matched with a mentor and have a one-to-one session with them each week.
 Meant to be a positive environment where you feel safe and encouraged.
 Mentors act as role models and help you develop your motivation